Updated on July 1st, 2025

 So—can we control pests without compromising our health or the planet’s?
 Let’s explore what eco-friendly pest control really looks like, why it matters and how to make it work in your home.

 At its core, eco-friendly pest control is about balance—getting rid of pests without inviting harm into your home.
-That means using smarter strategies: prevention, sealing entry points and choosing ingredients that are gentle on your home environment.
+That means using smarter strategies.

 The hidden cost of conventional pest control